bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

-Let’s change these values to see how it impacts the 3D rendering.
+Let's change these values to see how it impacts the 3D rendering.

-- Change the intensity minimum to 250
+- Change the intensity minimum to `250`.

 ::: {layout-ncol=2}